Academic Integrity Procedure

 Academic Integrity Officers

 1. Produce and circulate a standardised presentation that will assist in (i) identifying possible warning signs of academic misconduct when reviewing students’ work and (ii) detection strategies.
+Read the “Student Misconduct Procedure” and the “Work-instructions-for-assessing-and-reporting-academic-misconduct---1-8-24---V1-2.docx

 Warning signs include (but are not limited to) the following that may require further investigation/review:

-1. High similarity in Turnitin
+1. High or low similarity in Turnitin

-2. Differences between student’s spoken and written English and/or differences between the standard of written English in previous assessments compared to the current assessment
+2. Differences between student’s spoken and written English and/or differences between the standard of written English in previous assessments compared to the current assessment or change of tone within the assessment, writing that is overly fluent, uniformly structured, or lacks errors typical of the student’s previous submissions

 3. Unusual failure to answer the question and/or failing to provide examples relevant to the assessment task (possibly indicating that a standard, off-topic essay/case study has been purchased)